 |Dr. Anthony Brown|

 Anthony Brown, D.O., is a member of the Kennedy University Hospital Board of Trustees.
-The Chief of the Kennedy Medical Staff in 2011 and 2012, he is a board-certified Nephrologist, and an Assistant Professor of Medicine at the University of Medicine and Dentistry of New Jersey-School of Medicine.
+The Chief of the Kennedy Medical Staff in 2011 and 2012, he is a board-certified Nephrologist, and an Assistant Professor of Medicine at the Rowan University School of Osteopathic Medicine.

 Dr. Brown has taught medicine for more than 25 years.
 Previous teaching appointments include: Assistant Professor of Medicine at the Uniformed Services University of Health Sciences, Assistant Professor of Medicine at the University of Texas Health Science Center, and Assistant Clinical Professor at the Wright State University School of Medicine in Dayton, Ohio.
 He has received numerous commendations over the years for his teaching, including receiving the UMDNJ-SOM Golden Apple Award, Teacher of the Year Award, and Outstanding Preceptor of the Year.